-Two professors became her mentors – Melville Price, who played an important role in the Abstract Expressionist movement in New York, and Howard Goodson, who was instrumental in the style’s regional influence.
+Two professors became her mentors – Melville Price, who played an important role in the Abstract Expressionist movement in New York, and Howard Goodson, who was instrumental in the movement’s Southern regional influence.
 Both revered Hans Hoffman as an artist and a teacher, patterning their classes after his method of eliciting creative expression from the students.
 Lowe was encouraged to find her own path as an artist, and this became a model for her own teaching at Florida Southern College and Florida Polytechnic University.

-During the 1970s, Lowe produced the sprayed painting series, Ener-Area and Ener-Space, which focus on shifting, atmospheric fields inflected by colored coronas.
+During the 1970s, Lowe produced the spray painting series, Ener-Area and Ener-Space, which focus on shifting, atmospheric fields inflected by colored coronas.
 The Ener-Section Series of the 1980s features abstract gateways to pictorial space.
 Early in 1990s the spray enamel technique presents health issues which triggers minimising spray by working smaller and on paper.
 By the 2000s, the artist focuses on painted collages and drawings composed of lines and gestural elements in pastel and graphite.
 In the Mind-Space Series, she switches from spray enamel to spray acrylic and introduces lines and spheres moving across the surface.
 Sequences of smaller canvases or drawings together form a single work, extending Lowe’s explorations of energy and the emotive experience of color that she has pursued over the past four decades.

-Lowe’s solo exhibitions include (upcoming)The Butler Institute of American Art, Youngstown, OH, Oct-Dec 2017; The Museum of Arts and Science, Macon, GA, Dec 17- Apr 2018; The Everhart Museum of Natural History, Science and Art, Sep-Dec 2019; (past)The Morris Museum of Art, Augusta, GA; Art Palm Springs, Kavachina Contemporary, Palm Springs, CA; Art Basel/Art Miami, Red Dot Fair; Miami, FL;Corcoran Gallery of Art, Washington, DC; Polk Museum of Art, Lakeland, FL; Mobile Museum of Art, Mobile, AL; and the Birmingham Museum of Art, Birmingham, AL.
+Polk Museum of Art, Lakeland FL; Morris Museum of Art, Augusta, GA; Art Palm Springs, Kavachina Contemporary, Palm Springs, CA; Art Basel/Art Miami, Red Dot Fair; Miami, FL; Melvin Gallery Faculty Exhibits (2), Lakeland, FL;Corcoran Gallery of Art, Washington, DC; Polk Museum of Art, Lakeland, FL; Mobile Museum of Art, Mobile, AL; and the Birmingham Museum of Art, Birmingham, AL.

-Over the past four decades, the paintings and drawings have focused primarily on atmospheric surfaces and gradations of color.
+Over the past four decades, the paintings and drawings focused primarily on atmospheric surfaces and gradations of color.
 In the earlier works, sprayed enamel was used to create abstract fields activated by coronas of color.
 In the later paintings in sprayed acrylic, lines at the edges of a canvas create an abstract gateway to an expanse of illuminated space.
 Recent works employ lines and shifting color moving across multiple panels or sheets of paper that together create one large piece.